Xavier Players to Watch Against Pittsburgh - Second Round

 Top Xavier Players to Watch vs. Pittsburgh - Second Round

-When the Xavier Musketeers and Pittsburgh Panthers face off in the second round of the NCAA tournament at Greensboro Coliseum on Sunday at 12:10 PM ET, Jack Nunge and Jamarius Burton will be two of the high-profile players to watch.
+The NCAA tournament at Greensboro Coliseum on Sunday features a second-round matchup that pits the Xavier Musketeers against the Pittsburgh Panthers at 12:10 PM ET.
+The Musketeers' Jack Nunge and the Panthers' Jamarius Burton are two players to watch in this contest.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!